 EPA recently released an analysis of the Drinking Water State Revolving Fund Set-Asides.
 The document highlights activities funded by the Drinking Water State Revolving Fund (DWSRF) capitalization grant set-asides to promote capacity development efforts.
 Hard copies of this document can be obtained by calling 205-566-1729 and identifying Publication Number 816-R-10-016.
 An electronic version may be found on the Small Systems State Guidance page.

-If you would like to review the various funding and grants that may be available to assist public water systems, please visit the USEPA Funding and Grants page.
+If you would like to review the various funding and grants that may be available to assist public water systems, please visit the EPA Grants and Funding page.

 Deadly Brain Amoeba Infects US Tap Water

 News agencies worldwide are carrying stories about the presence of Naegleria fowleri, commonly referred to as a brain-eating amoeba, in a New Orleans area water system.
 The contaminant is believed to be the culprit in the recent death of a four-year-old boy infected after playing on a slip-n-slide.

 EPA’s Office of Research and Development indicates that Naegleria fowleri has been known since the 1970’s when it caused infections in people in Perth, Australia as a result of the drinking water being very warm and the chlorine residual levels being very low.
 It is controlled by keeping the chlorine residual (free chlorine or total chlorine (if you use chloramines)) in the distribution system greater than 0.5 mg/L. You cannot be infected by ingestion, it must enter through the nose.